mtwyford/APCS_LemonadeStand/README.md

 A quick self paced course: https://lab.github.com/githubtraining/introduction-to-github (optional, longer activity)

 Did you play the game?
-[Here's agood read](https://itstillworks.com/12414357/how-to-get-tons-of-money-on-lemonade-stand)
+[Here's a good read](https://itstillworks.com/12414357/how-to-get-tons-of-money-on-lemonade-stand)

 This project will be an opportunity for you to refresh skills on GitHub, and practice version control.